Jubatian/rrpge-spec/specs/mix_arch.rst

-Linear interpolation works from the latched previous and current samples, using the Sample pointer fraction register for multiplier (as-is for the current sample, negated for the previous sample).
+Linear interpolation works from the latched previous and current samples, using the high 3 bits of the Sample pointer fraction register.
+It so realizes 7 intermediate steps between the two points (the previous and current sample values).

 In every processing cycle, two destination samples are produced to fill a PRAM cell, accordingly the necessary source logic is also performed twice.